 The 399-acre ranch, which is located at 649 Far West Road about 10 miles north of Hot Springs, was formerly a dairy farm and llama rescue ranch, according to Levi Hewankorn, a One Heart board member with a ranching background.

-CSKT purchased the ranch for $1.7 million in May, according to One Heart member Lydia Hewankorn.
+CSKT purchased the ranch in May, according to One Heart member Lydia Hewankorn.

 One Heart’s goal is to provide drug addicts with a place to stay while they wait for in-patient treatment.